Stellar AfricaGold (CVE:SPX) Trading Up 20% – Should You Buy?

-Stellar AfricaGold Inc. (CVE:SPX – Get Free Report) shares rose 20% during trading on Thursday .
-The stock traded as high as C$0.15 and last traded at C$0.15.
-Approximately 271,321 shares were traded during mid-day trading, an increase of 111% from the average daily volume of 128,661 shares.
+Stellar AfricaGold Inc. (CVE:SPX – Get Free Report)’s stock price traded up 20% during mid-day trading on Thursday .
+The company traded as high as C$0.15 and last traded at C$0.15.
+271,321 shares traded hands during mid-day trading, an increase of 111% from the average session volume of 128,661 shares.
 The stock had previously closed at C$0.13.

 Stellar AfricaGold Inc, together with its subsidiaries, engages in the exploration and evaluation of mineral properties in Canada, Republic of Mali, and the Kingdom of Morocco.
 The company primarily explores for gold deposits.
 Stellar AfricaGold Inc was incorporated in 2006 and is headquartered in Vancouver, Canada.